Reddish Hall School celebrated the official opening of its new primary building on Thursday 28th September.

 The official opening was performed by local MP Andrew Gwynne with many guests, parents, pupils and members from the wider community in attendance.

-Iain Anderson, Group Chief Executive of NFA Group, owners of Acorn Care and Education, said
+Iain Anderson, Group Chief Executive of Outcomes First Group, owners of Acorn Education and Care, said

 “I am extremely proud of Chris Newiss and the team at Reddish Hall School; their commitment and dedication to each and every child is testament to the success of the school.
 Today marks a milestone in the school’s development and ability to offer these outstanding services to benefit more children and demonstrates our continued investment in our schools”